- Should I take a multi-vitamin?

 For more information about yogurt and Greek yogurt log, onto the following websites:

 If you need some help planning a healthy diet, contact our nutritionist, Karin Palmer, RD, LD, CDE.
 We offer this service to our students.
-You can make an appointment with her by contacting the student health center at 216-397-4349, or e-mail her at email@example.com.
+You can make an appointment with her by contacting the Student Health and Wellness Center at 216-397-4349, or e-mail her at email@example.com.

 It is good that you are concerned about your health; high blood cholesterol can increase your risk for having a heart attack or stroke.
 Some people have high blood cholesterol because of the foods they eat and others have high cholesterol because of genetics.